How to Prevent WordPress Brute Force Attacks: Complete Security Guide

 By default, most WordPress core folders and files are openly accessible via a browser.
 For instance, you can type yourwebsite.com/wp-includes into your browser URL bar, and the entire contents of the folder will be immediately visible.

 Although directory browsing itself isn’t a vulnerability, it can reveal information about the site that can be in turn used to exploit vulnerabilities.
-The /wp-content folder has plugins and themes, and if a hacker can see which ones are installed and their version numbers, they can potentially find and exploit vulnerabilities.
-This is a less popular type of brute force attack called directory brute force.
+The /wp-content folder has plugins and themes, and if a hacker can see which ones are installed and their version numbers, they can potentially find and exploit vulnerabilities, including ones like remote file inclusion attacks.

-There is a ton of well-intentioned but poor security advice out there.
+There is a ton of well-intentioned but poor WordPress security advice out there.
 So, in addition to our list of things to do, we’re listing what not to do just as well.

 • Password protect wp-admin directory: Don’t do this at all.
 It appears in practically every brute force prevention article.
 Password protecting the wp-admin directory will break AJAX for non-logged in users, by restricting access to the admin-ajax.php file.